The E. M. Viquesney Doughboy Database

 The Doughboy arrived in Muskogee sometime in 1924, but due to a delay in the selection of a base and a decision as to exactly where it would be placed, it wasn't dedicated until September 5, 1925.
 Allece Locke Garrard unveiled the statue.
 She read a poem written by her father, Ben Locke.
 Victor Locke, chief of the Choctaws, was her uncle, and Alice Brown Davis, chief of the Seminoles, was her grandmother.
 This was quite appropriate, because the ceremony also recognized Joseph Oklahombi, left, who was personally awarded the “Croix de Guerre” (France’s equivalent to the Congressional Medal of Honor) by Marshal Petain.
 Oklahombi was one of the World War I Choctaw “Code Talkers” (the famous World War II “Code Talkers” were Navajo).
 Oklahombi’s Croix de Guerre citation describes his heroic actions when he dashed, under a violent barrage, across 210 yards of no-man’s land through barbed wire entanglements, to storm a strongly held machine gun position, and captured about 50 German machine guns, several trench mortars, and 171 prisoners.
 He turned the machine guns on the enemy and held the position for four days, in spite of a constant barrage of large projectiles and gas shells.
 He also crossed no man’s land many times to get information concerning the enemy, and to assist his wounded comrades.

 This is one of just four Viquesney Doughboys known to have copyright marks reading “Copyright Walter Rylander 1920.”
-Walter Rylander of Americus, Georgia, was Viquesney's business partner and one of the WWI veterans who was said to have posed in wartime gear as one of the models for the Doughboy, which may only be partially correct: According to Viquesney himself, the statue's face is a composite of at least 50 different WWI veterans, and he never mentioned Rylander as one of them.
+Walter Rylander of Americus, Georgia, was Viquesney's business partner and one of the WWI veterans who was said to have posed in wartime gear as one of the models for the Doughboy, which may only be partially correct: According to Viquesney himself, the statue's face is a composite of at least 50 different WWI veterans, but he never mentioned Rylander as one of them.

 In 1922 Viquesney was sued by Jules Berchem, operator of American Art Bronze Foundry of Chicago, Illinois, for copyright infringement in regard to a similar-looking statue they produced, John Paulding's "Over the Top".
 In January that year, Viquesney, perhaps in an attempt to raise money for an out-of-court settlement, sold all the rights to his Doughboy to Rylander, who then controlled Viquesney's American Doughboy Studios for the next four years until January 1926, when Viquesney regained the rights.